 It will remain the providers’ responsibility to ensure a smooth RCM workflow that is efficient and adaptable, including:

-- Ensure Approvals are in Place — Prior authorizations, ordering provider referrals, and, for Medicare patients, Appropriate Use Criteria Compliance Certificates, from a CMS-approved vendor for CDSM, are all examples of insurance stipulated approvals and requirements that can negatively impact reimbursement if not in place.
-Consider using electronic solutions and advanced automation, including artificial intelligence (AI) driven software, to streamline the workflow and enhance revenue capture.
+- Ensure Approvals are in Place — Prior authorizations, ordering provider referrals, and, for Medicare patients, Appropriate Use Criteria Compliance certificates, from a CMS-approved CDSM vendor, are all examples of insurance stipulated approvals and requirements that can negatively impact reimbursement if not in place.
+Consider using an electronic solution that uses advanced automation and artificial intelligence (AI) driven software, to streamline the workflow and enhance revenue capture.
+For example, Infinx’s proprietary AI-driven Authorization Determination Agent is part of their state-of-the-art Prior Authorization Software.
+The Authorization Determination Agent kicks off the automated prior authorization process by identifying and determining if a prior authorization is required in real-time, for imaging procedures via a secure integration with a practice’s EHR/EMR or RIS.

 - Reduce Lag Time in Documentation/Submission — As part of a team effort, providers and APP should all make the cooperative push to ensure documentation and charge information is submitted timely (ideally within 24 hours) while procedure, diagnostic review, or patient interaction is all still clear.
 The sooner the data enters the RCM phase, the quicker the reimbursement can be collected.
 And, without a doubt, timely filing requirements are generally more than adequate to get claims submitted.